zerolawtech/SFT-Protocol/README.md

   - Whitelists that provide identity, region, and accreditation information of investors based on off-chain KYC/AML verification
 - [Custodian](contracts/Custodian.sol)
   - Contracts that represent an entity approved to hold tokens for multiple investors
-  - Simple base interface allows for wide customisation depending on the needs of the owner
+  - Base interface that allows for wide customisation depending on the needs of the owner

 ## KYCRegistrar